ghugo83/cmssw/SLHCUpgradeSimulations/Geometry/data/PhaseII/Tilted/README.md

                                    0 <= phiSectorIdentifier <= 8
                                    There are 9 Phi-sectors in total, covering 40° each.
                                    Phi angles are considered in CMS (XY) plane and counted from (X) axis.
-                                   Example: phiSectorIdentifier = 0 corresponds to the (0° 40°) PhiSector.
+                                   Example: phiSectorIdentifier = 0 corresponds to the (0° 40°) Phi Sector.
-                                            phiSectorIdentifier = 1 corresponds to the (40° 80°) PhiSector.
+                                            phiSectorIdentifier = 1 corresponds to the (40° 80°) Phi Sector.
-                                            phiSectorIdentifier = 2 corresponds to the (80° 120°) PhiSector.
+                                            phiSectorIdentifier = 2 corresponds to the (80° 120°) Phi Sector.

 * dtcSlot :                        int
                                    1 <= dtcSlot <= 12